 Many people think loose lay vinyl flooring is a type of LVP or LVT.
 It isn’t—it’s simply a way of installing these products.

 Luxury vinyl (LVP or LVT) is generally a hardwood floor alternative composed of two or more distinct layers of hardened plastic, along with a protective wear layer coating.

 Don’t let the word “plastic” fool you though—quality luxury vinyl is exceptionally durable and waterproof.
-It’s affordable, durable, and looks great (plus, it has a seriously-massive design catalog).
+It’s affordable, scratch-resistant, and looks great (plus, it has a seriously-massive design catalog).

 Luxury vinyl is not the same thing as sheet vinyl—they’re entirely different types of vinyl flooring (we’ll explain why in a moment).

 Luxury vinyl products can be either flexible or rigid.
 Rigid-core vinyl is also known as EVP flooring, and it’s generally the higher-quality option as far as underfoot feel.
 Some manufacturers incorporate wood flour or stone powder into these rigid cores for enhanced qualities.

 Is There a Difference Between LVP and LVT?

 Luxury vinyl plank and luxury vinyl tile (LVT) are pretty much the same thing.
 There are two notable differences: